 Figure 3.
 Experimental thermal variations of χMT (in cm3 K mol-1) for the [Yb(R,R)-L3](OTf)3 (black circles) and [Yb(S,S)-L3](OTf)3 (black triangles) with simulated curves: ab-initio PT2-SO (red line) and crystal field (see text for details) analyses (solution luminescence: magenta, solid state luminescence: blue).
 Inset: magnetization curves at 2 K with identical color code.

 Magnetic studies were performed on microcrystalline powders of the Yb(III) derivatives and as expected, the two enantiomers behave similarly since the two χMT vs. T curves are perfectly superimposed (Figure 3).
 At room temperature, the χMT values (2.5 cm3 K mol-1) agree with the expected value for a 2F7/2 multiplet ground state with gJ = 8/7 (2.57 cm3 K mol-1).
 On cooling, χMT’s decrease down to 0.63 cm3 K mol-1 due to the splitting of the multiplet ground state.
 The M vs H curves are also perfectly superimposed as expected (inset of Figure 3).
 These two systems do not show any out-of-phase component of the ac susceptibility in zero external dc field.
 They are not zero field SMM down to 2 K. The example of [Yb(S,S)-L3](OTf)3 is given on Figure S3 and only the data for this compound will be presented here below.
 The application of a moderate external dc field induces an out-of-phase signal in the frequency window (1-1500 Hz) that does not significantly shift with the applied field but grows in amplitude (Figure S3).
 One can estimate that the optimum field for which the signal appears at the lowest frequency with the maximum amplitude is close to 1 kOe (Figure S3).
 At this field, the variation of the ac susceptibility with the oscillation frequency of the magnetic field can be quantitatively analyzed in the framework of the extended Debye model (see Figure 4 and Figure S4).
 The non-relaxing fraction of the magnetic susceptibility remains relatively small (~17-20%) that means that the vast majority of the magnetic moments are involved in the relaxation process (Table S2).
 The distribution of the relaxation time remains small with α below 0.1 whatever the temperature (Table S2). α close to 1 means an infinite distribution of the relaxation time while α close to 0 means a single relaxation time.
 The thermal variation of the relaxation time (Figure 5) is reproduced with only Raman and direct relaxation processes ().
 The best-fitted curve is obtained with C = 75.22 s-1 K-n, n = 5.37, A = 2.21×10-9 s-1 Oe-4 K-1 (Figure 5).
-The Orbach process () that guides the relaxation pathway through Kramers doublets excited states via Arrhenius law, appears to be too slow with reasonable 0 values and = 124 K (ab initio calculations) to interfere into the relaxation process.
+The Orbach process () that guides the relaxation pathway through Kramers doublets excited states via Arrhenius law, appears to be too slow with reasonable 0 values and = 124 K (ab initio calculations) to interfere with the relaxation process.